usborn116/bread_app/README.md

 # README

 Todos:
-- styling!!
-    - tables for each page
+- styling: reconfigure tables for each page
-    - error page
-    - forms
 - clickable categories in budgets
 - when creating new budget, set each category's available back to the budget amount